Vector-wise Joint Diagonalization of Almost Commuting Matrices: Vector-wise joint diagonalization algorithm

-The point of departure in designing our algorithm for \eqref{eq:sub-problem} is the observation that the cost functional $\mc{L}(\lad,\mu,v)$ is quadratic and convex with respect to each variable $\lad$, $\mu$, and $v$.
-This special property of $\mc{L}$ suggests us to adopt the alternating descent framework, namely, successively updating the variables $\lad$, $\mu$, and $v$ to minimize the cost $\mc{L}$.
-In particular, since $\mc{L}(\lad,\mu,v)$ is a quadratic function on $\R$ in both $\lad$ and $\mu$, we have
+The rest of this section is devoted to designing algorithms for the optimization problems \eqref{eq:sub-problem} and \eqref{eq:problem with inequality constraint}.
+Note that the cost functional $\mc{L}(\Lad,v)$ is quadratic and convex with respect to both variables $\Lad \in \R^2$ and $v \in \R^n$, which motivates us to consider the alternating descent framework, namely, successively updating the variables $\Lad$ and $v$ to minimize the cost $\mc{L}$.
+In particular, we have